Off-the-beaten-path 8 Day Summer Vacation Package | Iceland’s South Coast, Westfjords & Highlands

 Day 5 - The Remote Westfjords

 Arnarfjörður fjord is known for its deep history of sorcery and magic, adding a strange, almost haunting ambiance to the area.
 Your guide will be quick to tell you of the fascinating and imaginative stories that derive from this area,

 According to folklore, this fjord has long been the home of monsters and dangerous spirits, and there's little surprise as to why; nature here is fantastical, as though it were taken directly from the pages of an adventure novel, sporting glorious waterfalls and dramatic mountain ranges.
 From your vantage point at Arnarfjörður, you will have incredible views of Kaldbakur, the tallest peak in the Westfjords.

-You will next pay a visit to Dynjandi, a 100-metre high series of waterfalls that tumble down the cliffside in a pyramid formation.
-Dynjandi is widely regarded to be not just the most beautiful waterfalls in the Westfjords, but also in the whole of Iceland.
+Next, you will pay a visit to Dynjandi, a 328 ft (100m) high series of waterfalls that tumble down the cliffside in a pyramid formation.
+Dynjandi is widely regarded to be not just the most beautiful waterfalls in the Westfjords but also in the whole of Iceland.

-Today, you will have the chance to experience the many joys found in the Icelandic Central Highlands, an area of colourful rhyolite mountain slopes, trickling glacial rivers and cragged canyons.
-The Central Highlands are only accessible during the summer months, making this a must for visitors who have only travelled to Iceland during the winter.
+Today, you will have the chance to experience the many joys found in the Icelandic Central Highlands, an area of colorful rhyolite mountain slopes, trickling glacial rivers, and cragged canyons.
+The Central Highlands are only accessible during the summer months, making this a must for visitors who have only traveled to Iceland during the winter.

 Landmannalaugar ("The Pools of the People") is widely considered to be the best location for hiking trails in the whole of Iceland.
 Not only does it boast the incredible Laugavegur trail, but also countless other smaller hikes and scenic attractions.
 Thankfully, you'll be tackling this region in a monster 4-wheel-drive, the only vehicle capable of handling the Highlands' rough gravel roads.